-School is back in session and easy meals are in the queue.
-If it’s not done in under an hour, then it just can’t happen over here.
+I am putting easy dinners more and more in the queue.
+If it's not done in under an hour, then it doesn't happen often these days.
 Which is why I came up with this quick and easy power bowl.

 There is nothing quite like a quick and easy dinner, that does not require a lot of thinking, but that does satisfy your hunger like a fancy meal.
 This recipe is just that, but oh so much more: